nurwandi/project-hadith-of-the-day/README.md

 2. The API Gateway triggers the AWS Lambda function, which fetches a random Hadith from the DynamoDB.
 3. The Lambda function sends the data back to the API Gateway, which forwards it to the frontend.
 4. The frontend displays the Hadith on the page for the user.
+5. **Amazon CloudFront** acts as a CDN, caching content and delivering it quickly to users globally, improving load times and performance.
-5. **Route 53** is used to route the domain and manage DNS settings, while also implementing file caching to improve performance.
+6. **Route 53** is used to route the domain and manage DNS settings, targeting the CloudFront distribution for optimized performance.
-6. The **SSL certificate** from **AWS Certificate Manager** ensures that the connection between the user and the website is secure, using HTTPS.
+7. The **SSL certificate** from **AWS Certificate Manager** ensures that the connection between the user and the website is secure, using HTTPS.